MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Join and Projection Rules

-This guide assumes you will be creating a sync rule.
-As configuring Join and Projection rules are handled by sync rule, it is not needed have to identify a join and projection on the connector itself.
+This guide assumes you'll be creating a sync rule.
+As configuring Join and Projection rules are handled by sync rule, it isn't needed have to identify a join and projection on the connector itself.
 Leave default and click ok.

 ![Screenshot showing the Configure Join and Projection Rules page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/34896440ae6ad404e824eb35d8629986.png)

 #### Configure Attribute Flow

-This guide assumes you will be creating a sync rule.
-Projection is not needed to define the attribute flow in MIM Sync, as it is handled by the sync rule that is created later.
+This guide assumes you'll be creating a sync rule.
+Projection isn't needed to define the attribute flow in MIM Sync, as it's handled by the sync rule that is created later.
 Leave default and click ok.

 ![Screenshot showing the Configure Attribute Flow page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/b7cd0d294d4f361f0551bf2cb774d5f5.png)

 #### Configure Deprovision

 The setting to configure deprovision allows you to configure MIM sync to delete the object, if the metaverse object is deleted.
 In this scenario, we make them disconnectors as the goal is to leave them in Microsoft Entra ID.
-In this scenario, we are not exporting anything to Microsoft Entra ID, and the connector is configured for Import only.
+In this scenario, we aren't exporting anything to Microsoft Entra ID, and the connector is configured for Import only.

 ![Screenshot showing the Configure Deprovisioning page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/2394ad4d11546c6a5c69a6dad56fe6ca.png)

 #### Configure Extensions

-Configure Extensions on this management agent is an option but not required because we are using a synchronization rule.
+Configure Extensions on this management agent is an option but not required because we're using a synchronization rule.
 If we decided to use an advanced rule in the attribute flow earlier, then there would be an option to define the rules extension.

 ![Screenshot showing the Configure Extensions page with an O K button.](media/microsoft-identity-manager-2016-graph-b2b-scenario/74513d95b10f6ce47b7ac75fe7ab9889.png)